lowczarc/blog.lancelot.life/why_you_should_take_a_look_at_functionnal_programming/index.md

 E = something3(C, D)
 ```

-To know what you can compute in parallel you just have to draw a graph of the constant and draw an arrow between the constants and the other constants used in its definition.
+To know what you can compute in parallel you just have to draw a graph of the constants and draw an arrow between the constants and the other ones used in its definition.

 ```
 A -> B -> C -> E